Current and announced projects

 Location/facility State electorate Scope of works

-Ross River (Townsville), dredging Mundingburra Channel dredging to access the Townsville Recreational Boating Park boat ramps
+Ross River (Townsville) Mundingburra Channel dredging to access the Townsville Recreational Boating Park boat ramps

 Mackay Region